MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-batch-endpoint.md

 # Deploy a model to a batch endpoint

-MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
-MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.
+In many scenarios, inferencing is performed as a batch process that uses a predictive model to score a large number of cases.
+To implement this kind of inferencing solution in Azure Machine Learning, you can create a batch endpoint.

-In this exercise, you'll use MLflow to track model training run as a command job.
+In this exercise, you'll deploy an MLflow model to a batch endpoint, and test it on sample data by submitting a job.

 ## Before you start